The following is excerpted from the book:

 What About Relapse?

 We don’t blame someone with high blood pressure or asthma for the biological malfunction happening in their bodies.
 And we certainly don’t shame them when they have acute flare-ups of their illness.
 Why is it different for the meth addict?
-And what is relapse but an acute flare-up of your addiction/illness?
+And what is relapse but an acute flare-up of your disease?

 It’s important to begin to understand addiction through the medical model so we can jettison the guilt and shame associated with relapses.
 This is not to excuse or encourage slips, but to be realistic.
 The fact is that many recovering meth addicts will slip during the journey of their recovery.
 I slipped and used several times before I finally quit.
 It’s part of many of our stories.
 The goal for you, here, is to keep that slippage to a minimum.